Polycrase

 Polycrase or polycrase-(Y) is a black or brown metallic complex uranium yttrium oxide mineral with the chemical formula (Y,Ca,Ce,U,Th)(Ti,Nb,Ta)2O6.
 It is amorphous.
 It has a Mohs hardness of 5 to 6 and a specific gravity of 5.
 It is radioactive due to its uranium content (around 6%).
 It occurs in granitic pegmatites.

 Polycrase forms a continuous series with the niobium rich rare earth oxide euxenite.

-It was first described in 1870 at Rasvag, Hidra (Hittero) Island, near Flekkefjord, Norway.
+It was first described in 1870 at Rasvåg on the island of Hidra, south of the town of Flekkefjord, Norway.
 It is found in Sweden, Norway, and the United States.